MikoVelascoRamirez/VisualPartnershipCodeChallenge/README.md

 - [Jest 26.0.0](https://jestjs.io/) - A JavaScript test framework to unit tests.
 - [Supertest 6.2.3](https://www.npmjs.com/package/supertest) - A npm module to test HTTP requests.
 - [ESLint 8.15.0](https://eslint.org/) - Tool for identifying and reporting on patterns found in ECMAScript/JavaScript code

+### Test executing
+To run the following tests, please execute the comand ```npm test javascriptfile.js``` in the path correct, to acceed to the test path, just type in the command line ```cd test/thefolderyouneed``` to run the unit tests.

+#### Automated tests
+To run these tests, please make a push to the remote repository and go to the [**Actions section**](https://github.com/MikoVelascoRamirez/VisualPartnershipCodeChallenge/actions) to see the workflow execution.

+#### Unit Tests
+1. Suite tests of api (```test/api```)
+   - **Testing endpoint GET /v1/students: status code**: run a unit test to ensure that the response returns a 200 status code.
+   - **Test endpoint GET /v1/students: object type returned**: to ensure taht the endpoint will give us a JSON format object contained in response object.
+   - **Test endpoint GET /v1/students: response generated**: ensuring if the endpoint returns a correct object which must be an array of students.
+   - **Test endpoint GET /v1/emails: status code**: test the same as the first point.
+   - **Test endpoint GET /v1/emails: object type returned**: test the same as the second ṕoint.
+   - **Test endpoint GET /v1/emails: response generated**: ensure if the endpoint responses with an array of emails of students certificated.
+   - **Test endpoint GET /v1/credits: status code**: test the same as the first point.
+   - **Test endpoint GET /v1/credits: object type returned**: test the same as the second point.
+   - **Test endpoint GET /v1/credits: response generated**: ensuring if the endpoint responses an array of visual partners with 500 or more credits.

+2. Suite tests of controller (```test/controllers```)
+   - **Test 1: source data**: test to ensure if the service provided to the controller returns a list of students.
+   - **Test 2: filtering by certification**: to test if the service returns a list of students who are certificated.
+   - **Test 3: filtering by credits**: ensure if the service returns a list with students with 500 or more credits.

+3. Suite tests of service (```test/services```)
+   This suite runs the same unit tests contained in the controller's.
+The difference between these is the definition of each one, where the tests in the service defines explicitly the way of repsond to the petitions in the API.
+Meanwhile, in the controller's only implements the services.

+4. Suite tests of utils (```test/utils```)
+   - **Reading file**: unit test which reads a path to check if .
+   - **Verifying route**: unit test to check if the source of the data exists.
+   - **Verifiyng file's content**: test if the file returns a list type object.
+   - **Verifiying the availability**: we prove if the returned list contains data of students and doesn´t be empty.
+   - **Checking data integrity #1**: test if each item of the list which is an object has all properties.
+   - **Checking data integrity #2**: test if every value of each item is not null.
+   - **Checking data integrity #3**: test if every value of each item has the correct data type.